Harmful pests and diseases may arrive with travellers coming to Australia.

-- may be given an infringement notice specifying a penalty amount of up to A$2,664
+- given an infringement notice specifying a penalty amount of up to A$2,664

-- may be prosecuted for a criminal offence.
-If convicted, you could face a maximum penalty of A$444,000 and/or be imprisoned for up to 10 years.
+- prosecuted for a criminal offence.
+If convicted, you could face a maximum penalty of A$1.1 million and/or be imprisoned for up to 10 years.

 Your visa may also be cancelled and, if so, you will be refused entry into Australia.